6 Best Homeowners Insurance Companies in Minnesota 2023

 American Family Insurance is a solid company with a long history of providing affordable home insurance to consumers in 44 states, including Minnesota.

-They have an easy-to-use mobile app that can be used to compare coverage and file claims, but we chose them for our list because they offer some unique optional add-ons that can help you to customize your coverage.
+They have an easy-to-use mobile app that can be used to compare coverage and file claims, but we chose them for our list because they offer some unique optional add-ons that can help you customize your coverage.

 You should know that in order to customize your quote, you’ll need to work with a designated agent since the customization options aren’t included in online quotes.